 Wildfire in Santa Barbara Causes Concern for Homeowners

-A wildfire in Santa Barbara County called the Alamo fire, has been burning since July 6 and has grown to over 19,000 acres.
-A new fire has been reported around Cachuma Lake.
-Crews from Cal Fire, the Santa Barbara County Fire Department, Ventura, and Los Angeles Counties are there battling the blaze, and more help is expected.
-The fire spread to both sides of Highway 154, which is expected to be closed for a few days in the Whittier Fire area.
+I’m Ed Smith, a Santa Barbara car accident lawyer.
+A wildfire in Santa Barbara County, called the Alamo fire, has been burning since July 6 and has grown to over 19,000 acres.
+Now, a new fire has been reported around the area of Cachuma Lake.
+Crews from Cal Fire, the Santa Barbara County Fire Department, Ventura and Los Angeles Counties are there battling the blaze, and more help is expected.
+The fire spread to both sides of Highway 154, which is expected to be closed for a few days in the area of what has been named the Whittier Fire.

 Number of Fires Higher Than 2016

-By June 25 this year, Cal Fire had reported over 2,135 fires in California.
+By June 25 this year, Cal Fire had reported over 2,135 fires in the state of California.
 This is higher than the 1,750 fires that had occurred by this same date last year.
-As of July 9, were 14 fires burning across the state and around 5,000 firemen battling them.
-Fires and the resulting smoke present a natural hazard to motorists by obscuring vision and creating a real sense of urgency to get out of the area, which naturally increases the risk of being involved in a Santa Barbara car accident.
+As of July 9, there were 14 fires burning across the state and around 5,000 firemen battling them.
+Fires and the resulting smoke present a real hazard to motorists by obscuring vision and creating a real sense of urgency to get out of the area which naturally increases a risk of being involved in a Santa Barbara car accident.

 Danger to Motorists

 The intensity of the fires makes it mandatory for some residents to leave their homes.
 Traffic is often stalled, and drivers may be frantic to escape the danger and face low visibility due to smoky conditions.
-All these elements can combine to increase the risk of car accidents.
-Some of these collisions can result in severe burn injuries.
+All these elements can combine to increase a risk of car accidents.
+Some of these collisions can result in serious burn injuries.

 Burns Caused by Motor Vehicle Accidents

-Readers may recall a May accident in Mira Mesa when a driver struck a tree, and his vehicle burst into flames.
+Readers may recall an accident in Mira Mesa in May when a driver struck a tree and his vehicle burst into flames.
 Another accident in Los Angeles in January was caused when a stalled SUV was struck by another vehicle on I-110, which caused the vehicle to catch fire.
 Unfortunately, the occupant involved in the first accident died.
 The second man lived after a passerby pulled him from his burning vehicle.

 Related Links: